 Michel Parmigiani's company, "Mesure et art du temps" restored important pieces from the Musée Patek Philippe and the Château des Monts.
 Michel Parmigiani forged a reputation as a watchmaker and restorer of rare talent.

-Michel Parmigiani had a decisive encounter with the Sandoz Family Foundation, which owns a priceless collection of automata and clocks: the Collection Edouard Marcel Sandoz.
+Michel Parmigiani had a decisive encounter with the Sandoz Family Foundation, which owns a priceless collection of automata and clocks: the Collection Edouard and Maurice Sandoz.
 Michel Parmigiani was entrusted with its maintenance.
 Discovering his prodigious talents, the Sandoz Family Foundation encouraged him over the years to create his own brand.

 The Parmigiani Fleurier brand was created and officially launched at the Beau-Rivage Palace, Lausanne, on 29th May.
 The intention was to be a brand rich in expert craftsmanship, at the cutting edge of watchmaking.
 The brand reflects the calibre of Michel Parmigiani's work.